peterhj/cacti/README.md

   If this variable was not specified, the default value is `${HOME}/.cacti/cache` where `${HOME}` is the current user's home directory.
+- `CACTI_CUDA_PREFIX`: This is a colon-delimited list of paths to search for a CUDA installation.
+  If this variable was not specified, the default value is `/usr/local/cuda`.
 - `CACTI_VMEM_SOFT_LIMIT`: Set this to either a specific size (bytes/GB/GiB/etc.) or a fraction (of the total GPU VRAM).
   Then, the GPU subsystem will pretend as if that were the